squey/squey/CONTRIBUTING.md

 If after opening a Merge Request you spot something wrong, temporarily change its status to "Draft" to prevent it to be merged. \
 Do not use the draft status otherwise because it prevents to use Gitlab "Merge when pipeline succeeds" feature.

+### External contributions

+If you do not have a [Developer](https://docs.gitlab.com/ee/user/permissions.html) role on this project, you can follow the [forking workflow](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html) and [request your branch to be merged upstream](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html#merging-upstream).
+A Developer will then review your changes before running a [CI pipeline in the project](https://docs.gitlab.com/ee/ci/pipelines/merge_request_pipelines.html#run-pipelines-in-the-parent-project).

 ## Code reviews

 Code reviews are a solid way to catch problems early in the development process, but are also a good way to share the knowledge through the team on what has been changed. \